yOpenSource/bookmarkletDemoForKids/README.md

 #  Note :

-> - Your script node's src must be hosted online.
+> - Your script node's src must be hosted online

 > - Maintain the proper order of the script nodes as they are interdependent

-> - Your bookmark code must start with *javascript:* and must be converted to single line
+> - Your bookmark code must start with _javascript:_ and must be converted to single line

-#### So, what is a custom bookmark ?
+#### So, what is a custom bookmark
-          >> In nut shell , its a button which on clicking runs a saved function code.
+          >> In nut shell , its a button which on clicking runs a saved function code
           >> All we will do is load other scripts using that function